 Virginia Decriminalizes Marijuana, Preventing Employers From Inquiring About Past Convictions

 Virginia became the 27th state to decriminalize marijuana, reducing the penalty of a person caught with an ounce or less of marijuana to a $25 civil fine.
 As laws continue to change by state, the decriminalization and legalization of marijuana are topics employers need to follow closely, especially those with employees in safety-sensitive positions.
-Learn more about how DISA can help you navigate the complexities of everchanging background screening laws: Virginia Decriminalizes Marijuana, Preventing Employers From Inquiring About Past Convictions.
+Learn more about how DISA can help you navigate the complexities of everchanging background check laws: Virginia Decriminalizes Marijuana, Preventing Employers From Inquiring About Past Convictions.

 Throughout 2021, DISA will continue to provide insightful and relevant articles to keep employers in the loop of the latest and greatest news and industry changes that could affect their workplace safety.
-To get the most recent information regarding drug and alcohol testing, background screening, transportation, occupational health, and more, follow us on LinkedIn or Facebook or Twitter!
+To get the most recent information regarding drug and alcohol testing, background check, transportation, occupational health, and more, follow us on LinkedIn or Facebook or Twitter!

 Are you an employer and still have questions regarding employment screening?